-Dr. Petty can prescribe orthotics for anyone with foot pain that are worn inside the shoe and that are custom made to your specific feet.
-They are crafted specifically for you and no one else; they match the contour of your feet precisely for a perfect fit and are designed for the way you move.
+The podiatrists at Family Foot & Ankle Centers can prescribe orthotics for anyone with foot pain that are worn inside the shoe and that are custom made to your specific feet.
+They are crafted specifically for you and no one else to match the contour of your feet precisely for a perfect fit and are designed for the way you move.
 Only custom prescription orthotics can accommodate your unique foot structure.
-Dr. Petty creates custom orthotics to treat a wide variety of foot pain problems such as plantar fasciitis (heel pain); bursitis; tendinitis; diabetic foot ulcers; and foot, ankle, and knee pain.
+Our foot doctors create custom orthotics to treat a wide variety of foot pain problems such as plantar fasciitis heel pain, bursitis, tendinitis, diabetic foot ulcers and knee pain.

-After a thorough examination, if orthotics are needed, Dr. Petty will capture a three-dimensional casting image of each of your feet.
+If orthotics are needed, our podiatrists will capture a three-dimensional casting image of each of your feet.
 That image, as well as any measurements obtained during the visit to address specific foot abnormalities, is used to create a set of custom foot supports that will improve your foot movement and lead to more comfort and mobility.